WindyYam/gemini_voice_companion/README.md

 - **Voice Switching**: Change the companion's voice on command (e.g., mimic user's voice, switch to Darth Vader's voice.
 See `api_list.txt` for more.).
 - **House Managing**: Smart house like operation through voice command.
 It is simulated by pygame as a simple GUI.
 You can open door, turn on light, etc.
 - **Reminder Schedule**: Schedule a voice reminder or an alarm at specific time.
 - **Recurring Schedule**: Schedule recurring function call at specific interval.
 You can use this to make AI chat proactively in fixed interval(by using system message to initiate the talk instead of you).
-E.g. "Now schedule a recurring PC screenshot and push the image to the context every minute".
+E.g. "Now schedule a recurring system message saying 'tell the user some jokes' every 30 seconds", or "Now schedule a recurring PC screenshot and analyze it every minute".
+You can ask AI companion to clear all the schedule once you're done with it.
 - **Information Lookup**: Search for information on the internet.
 - **Navigate Browser**: Use together with information lookup, you can navigate to the search result webpage, e.g. news, youtube page, Wikipeda.
 - **Summarize Webpage**: Use together with information lookup, you can ask the AI to get the content from static webpage and summarize it.